garrandall/popular-music-data/tracks/snitches-ain-t-yg-tyga-snoop-dogg-nipsey-hussle.md

 Like kim kardashian, she wanna be a Star.
 Got this bitch named Britanny, With BIG ASS TITIES.
-But bitches aint shit, cuz Bitches act Mickey (ughhhhh) Got a main bitch, but i don't need her.
+But bitches aint shit, cuz Bitches act Mickey (ughhhhh) Got a main bitch, but I don't need her.
-Everytime we fuck, i gotta pop a bean first.
+Everytime we fuck, I gotta pop a bean first.
 Hit the purp, then eat that pussy for dessert.
 It gets worse, just watch when she squirt.
 I got this bitch who act Sadity,
 She live in the cities,
-Everytime she hear i got a new bitch, She says she miss me.
+Everytime she hear I got a new bitch, She says she miss me.
 Imma thug, Got this thug bitch she stay up in the Jungles.
 Everytime we go to Crenshaw Mall, she have a Rumble.
 Got this bitch in the Hoovas, I don't wanna losaaaaa.
-Ass so fat to measure it, i need a rulaaa.
+Ass so fat to measure it, I need a rulaaa.
 Got this Bad Bitch, that go to Northridge.
 She always wear gucci, but she can't Afford It.